 Transcranial magnetic stimulation

 Transcranial magnetic stimulation (TMS) involves applying a magnetic field across the brain to stimulate certain structures under the surface.
 It has been growing in popularity in recent years.
-It has been shown to be effective in both bipolar and unipolar depression.
+It has demonstrated effectiveness in both bipolar and unipolar depression.
 It’s considered to be less effective than ECT.

 Treatments are done 5 days a week for a period of 6 weeks.
 Unlike ECT, no anaesthetic is required, so there are no restrictions in activity following the treatment.